 THE FILE 250,000+ 35mm, 500,000+ digital images.

 OVERVIEW National/international nature, wildlife and natural history.
 Wide variety of native and exotic flora and fauna of Africa, Amazon, Andes, Appalachians and mid-Atlantic.
-Travel files of Central and South America, Africa as well as national and provincial public lands.
-Extensive coverage of NPs and NWRs, including Hawaii’s Volcanoes, Haleakalah, Waimea Canyon, Kilauea Point NWR and many others.
+Travel files of Central and South America, Africa, Madagascar as well as North America national, state and provincial public lands.
+Extensive coverage of NPs and NWRs, including Hawaii’s Volcanoes, Haleakalah, Waimea Canyon, Kilauea Point and many others.

 NATURAL HISTORY Birds, mammals, reptiles, amphibians, fish, insects.
 Wildflowers (common and Latin names), ferns, trees, wildlife gardens, cultivated varieties.
 Mushrooms.
 Scenics, biomes and habitats.
 Geology, geography.
 Tropical ecosystems, flora, fauna, habitats, scenics.

 GENERAL STOCK Ecotourism, adventure travel.
 Birdwatching, boating, fishing, hunting.
 Families, kids' baseball, soccer.
 Nontraditional women's activities.
 Environmental pollution and testing, landfills, recycling.
 Agriculture, horticulture.
 Photomicrography.
 Travel files of Central and South America, Africa; national and provincial public lands, including indigenous people, scenics.
 Environmental education, ecotourism and ecological habitats.